Xrythidon/nasa-potd/README.md

 ## Motivation

-A short description of the motivation behind the creation and maintenance of the project.
-This should explain **why** the project exists.
+The motivation behind this project initially was from a coding interview, however I fell in love with the idea of making a beautiful user experience for space picture lovers

 ## Build